Best Travel Planning and Informational Websites

 International Student Exchange Cards.
 The Student Identity Card that provides you with huge discounts around the world.
 Contact: email@example.com, www.isecard.com.

 Lonely Planet with its Thorn Tree Forum, www.lonelyplanet.com, is perhaps the closest we see to a well-rounded portal, with its busy and useful message boards, and detailed country information.

 National Geographic Traveler, www.nationalgeographic.com/traveler, includes quality writing and resources with all the slickness you would expect.

 New York Times Travel section.
-Travel sections from the Times, the Washington Post, the Los Angeles Times, the Seattle Times, and many other metropolitan and national newspapers have started to include far more practical travel information, along with the excellent writing you would expect.
+Travel sections from the Times, the Washington Post, and the Los Angeles Times and a few other metropolitan and national newspapers have started to include far more practical travel information, along with the excellent writing you would expect.
 Many articles require registration.